 - Avoid Chemicals

-Many chemicals, be at home, on travel, or at work are not appropriate for use with wearing sterling silver, including cleaning your jewelry with it, although it is a popular belief.
+Many chemicals, at home, on travel, or at work are not appropriate for use with wearing sterling silver, including cleaning your jewelry with it, although it is a popular belief.

 It always depends on the cleaning chemical, though.
 If you want to go safe, buy here the Silvo cleaner, which is especially useful for jewelry cleaning.